Securing confidentiality through data masking

 Financial institutions are especially sought-after targets for hackers due to the enormous amount of capital they oversee and should take all precautions against the growing technological threats they face.
 Whether it is losses caused by hackers or damage to public perception, financial institutions have the most to lose, which is why they must invest in securing their data to avoid the very real threat of information leakage.

-To fully understand data masking and its enterprise potential one first needs to understand how it works and what it aims to solve – check out our whitepaper that gives an overview into the world of data masking by uncovering the types, techniques, strategies, and also includes a use case of custom data masking that we implemented for one of our Health and Human Services clients.
+To fully understand data masking and its enterprise potential one first needs to understand how it works and what it aims to solve – check out our whitepaper that gives an overview into the world of data masking by uncovering the types, techniques, strategies, and also includes a use case of custom data masking that we implemented for one of our Human and Health Services clients.